alex-sharifi/linux-tips/README.md

   - `top` displays a continuously updating display of system processes.
   - `CTRL-C` _interrupts_ a program.
   - `command &` puts a process in the background and is immune from terminal keyboard input, including any attempt to interrupt it with `CTRL-C`.
+    - An instance of a running program is called a 'process'.
+The number printed by the shell for a command initiated with `&` is called the process-id. `&` applies to entire pipelines.
+    - `wait` waits until all processes initiated with `&` have finished.
+    - `ps` can be used to tell you everything you have running.
   - `jobs` lists jobs that have been launched from the terminal.
   - `fg` returns a process to the foreground, or `fg %[job number]` if there is more than one job.
   - `bg` moves a process back into the background, or `bg %[job number]` if there is more than one job.